RSIF measures to ensure implementation continuity and student support during the COVID-19 pandemic

 When COVID-19 was declared an international pandemic in March 2020, 12 of 15 RSIF Cohort I scholars were doing their international sandwich programme in Korea and USA, while 67 RSIF cohort II scholars had just accepted their scholarships and were due to travel to the 11 RSIF African Host Universities to start their doctoral studies.
 All 11 AHUs were subsequently closed, and students were forced to engage from distance.
 Like other actors in the higher education sector, RSIF has had to respond to the rapidly evolving context of university closures, travel restrictions and lockdowns.
-Fortunately, universities staff were able to continue to engage with PhD students and they have focused the time to work with supervisors and other staff on theory, literature and writing.
+Fortunately, university staff were able to continue to engage with PhD students and they have focused the time to work with supervisors and other staff on theory, literature and writing.
 Cohort 2 students have taken advantage of this time to work with supervisors to register and develop their research proposals.
 For cohort two students, students have struggled with access to laboratories and equipment for which access has been limited.

-Icipe, RSIF’s RCU has provided the following support to RSIF Students:
+icipe, RSIF’s RCU has provided the following support to RSIF Students:

 - Support for registration: all 67 students were supported to register from distance by working with AHU contact persons, faculty and administrators.
-All 67 are now registered.

 - On-line orientation and support: The student orientation training for the 67 RSIF Cohort II students were successfully implemented online with all students attending.
-The trainings for students were all reviewed and revised to for online delivery.
+The other trainings for students were all reviewed and revised for online delivery.

-- Training on use of E-resources: All students from cohort 1 and Cohort 2 were trained on access to e-resources and how to access and evaluate scholarly information resources; information resource search strategies; available open access resources including research4life; innovative solutions used in scholarly research writing; and to gain practical skills on Mendeley as a reference management and citation tool.
+- Training on use of e-resources: All students from cohort 1 and Cohort 2 were trained on access to e-resources and how to access and evaluate scholarly information resources; information resource search strategies; available open access resources including research4life; innovative solutions used in scholarly research writing; and to gain practical skills on Mendeley as a reference management and citation tool.

-- Psychosocial support and self-study from home: Recognising the challenges posed by the Pandemic to students and their families, a series of webinars were organised with some focusing on how to deal with mental health for academics and sharing coping strategies.
+- Psycho-social support and self-study from home: Recognising the challenges posed by the Pandemic to students and their families, a series of webinars were organised with some focusing on how to deal with mental health for academics and sharing coping strategies.

 “During the COVID-19 lockdown, it has become far more challenging to balance academics with being a full-time mother.
 Finding the time and space to read, think deeply, and write is difficult, to say the least.
 Recently, I had to give an online presentation of my research and found it very hard to concentrate and do well with my daughter demanding my full attention in the background… I change hats between mom and researcher throughout the day, giving her my full attention during playtime, and taking advantage of her nap time and early bedtime for four hours of uninterrupted research time.”
 (RSIF Cohort I scholar)

-RSIF Research and Innovation Grants
+B. RSIF Research and Innovation Grants

 The PASET EB approved the award of 14 Research and Innovations Grant projects in May 29,2020 in the midst of the global pandemic and increasing measures by governments to contain the spread of the virus.
 Despite the temporary closure of the 11 AHUs, the RCU was able to engage team members of the successful projects to provide online support to facilitate the grant award process.
 Virtual workshops were held in June 29 and 30, 2020 to provide project teams with support to revise their project documents to meet the requirements of RSIF and the overall objectives of the grants.
 The workshops were each attended by over 20 university staff including officers from technology transfer officers for the participating universities.
 Further, the RCU provided teams with one-on -one technical support virtually to help them complete their grant project documents i.e (proposals, budgets, workplans and result matrices) and coordinated the signing of Project Grant Agreements to finalize the formal contracting process.